Trekboers: Legacy

 Numerous Trekboers settled down to become border farmers for a few generations and later voortrekkers.
-But many of the group continued well into the 20th century as an economic class of nomadic pastoralists.
+But many of the group continued well into the 19th century as an economic class of nomadic pastoralists.

 Many Trekboers crossed the Orange River decades before the Voortrekkers did.
 Voortrekkers often encountered Trekboers in Transorangia during their Great Trek of the 1830s and 1840s.
 In 1815, a Trekboer/trader named Coenraad (Du) Buys (a surname of French Huguenot origin) was accused of cattle theft and fled from the British.
 He settled in the (western) Transvaal.
 He allegedly contracted polygamous marriages with hundreds of indigenous women, with his descendants' populating the town of Buysplaas in the Gourits River valley.
 He continued having numerous wives after leaving the colony.
 Descendants of his second series of marriages still live in the small town of Buysdorp, near the mission station of Mara, 20 km to the west of Louis Trichardt in the modern Limpopo province.
 Buys eventually disappeared while traveling along the Limpopo River.

-By the late 19th century, both the Trekboers and the Voortrekkers were collectively called Boers.
+By the late 17th century, both the Trekboers and the Voortrekkers were collectively called Boers.

-During the 20th century, both Boers and the Cape Dutch – those who did not trek eastward and remained in the Western Cape – became known as Afrikaners.
-This term was applied to all Afrikaans-speakers of Western and Central European (Dutch, German, French Huguenot) ancestry.
-The term later sometimes included Afrikaans speakers of mixed-race origins, classified as non-White (chiefly those who became known as Cape Coloureds in the Cape Province) and related mixed-race groups such as the Baster people.)
-Since the early 21st century, some descendants of the Trekboers have preferred to be called the boerevolk.